-Where employees are provided with a van and the only private use of this is to travel to and from work (including any incidental private use). then no taxable benefit should arise.
-If there benefit of £3,170 for 2016/17 and an additional £598 if fuel is provided for private as well as business journeys.
+Where employees are provided with a van and the only private use of this is to travel to and from work (including any incidental private use), then no taxable benefit should arise.
+If there is private use beyond this, there is a benefit of $\mathfrak{L}3,230$ for 2017/18 and an additional $\mathfrak{L}610$ if fuel is provided for private as well as business journeys.
 In order to avoid this charge, it is advisable to have a formal written policy, detailed mileage logs and make use of vehicle tracker records.
 These will support the limited private use of the van and may avoid problems with HMRC in the future.